 Please do not damage your booklet.
 This includes disassembling your booklet, exposing it to water damage, or making any notes outside of the required content in each signature line.

-STEP 3: Self-Certify the booklet and return your petition booklet by mail within ONE WEEK.
+STEP 3: Self-Certify the booklet and return your petition booklet by mail as soon as possible.
 Each booklet will come with a postage envelope for returning the booklet to the campaign.
 Instructions for self-certification included.

 Latest NewsUpdates about the Recall

 Commemorative Piece Honors Historic 2019-2020 Era in Alaska Five renowned Alaskan artists have joined forces to commemorate this historic time in our state, releasing a limited edition print that brings together a diversity of styles and perspectives.
 The Alaska...

 Alaskans reminded that recall must succeed Amidst the worst public health crisis in Alaska’s history, Governor Dunleavy doubled down on deeply concerning budget cuts, attacking the same core economic sectors and groups of Alaskans that he targeted in the summer of...

 Observing Social Distancing During COVID-19 Pandemic Effective immediately, Recall Dunleavy will launch, “Sign At Home,” a safe and remote method of signature collection that will replace all suspended, in-person signature gathering events during the COVID-19...